MonoOni/binarydist/README.md

 would like others to try it out and report problems.
 We encourage users to report issues to the Mono on i Project by opening an issue on our GitHub page at <https://github.com/MonoOni/binarydist/issues>

+## Changes in the 2/7/18 release

+Attempting to run Mono on 7.1 resulted in error messages relating to mkdtemp.
+We discovered that Mono's built in glib has an implementation of mkdtemp, so we modified the code to use that instead.
+Please note that we have not had the opportunity to test this on a real 7.1 system as of this time and would appreciate feedback.

 ## Required system